lucascolley/lucascolley.github.io/lucascolley/content/about.md

 ## Open Source Software

-I have spent a lot of time contributing to Open Source Software.
+I have spent a lot of time contributing to open source software.
 This type of software is valuable because it democratises access to computational tools and encourages reproducible science.
 Also, anybody is welcome to help make it better.

-See below for some [Articles](#articles) written about my Open Source work.
+See below for some [Articles](#articles) written about my open source work.

 {{< AboutList "open-source" >}}